Pendle Hill High School

 Pendle Hill High School is a comprehensive, co-educational high school with over 300 students located in Pendle Hill, a suburb in the west of Sydney, Australia.
-The school enjoys a prominent position in extensive, elevated and park-like grounds, with views east to Sydney and west to the Blue Mountains.
-Established in 1965, the school has a long tradition of academic, cultural and sporting achievements especially in rugby league.

 School profile

 The school is set in a residential area that is slowly undergoing renewal with increasing medium-density development, particularly around Pendle Hill railway station and Wentworthville railway station.
 The school is located close to Pendle Hill station.